-If you know anyone diagnosed with cancer, have a dog or cat and/or struggle with anxiety or depression (uh, I think that covers everyone, right?), you can’t afford to be afraid of cannabis anymore.
-While there are so many more conditions and diseases cannabis can treat.
-It’s also not to say that the medical or mental health condition, disorder or disease you struggle with can’t also be treated by cannabis.
+If you know anyone diagnosed with cancer, have a dog or cat and/or struggle with anxiety or depression (uh, I think that covers everyone, right?), you can’t afford to be afraid of canabis anymore.
+While there are so many more conditions and diseases canabis can treat.
+It’s also not to say that the medical or mental health condition, disorder or disease you struggle with can’t also be treated by canabis.

-All cannabis products produce a high or psychoactive effect
+All canabis products produce a high or psychoactive effect

 Not true at all.
-There are two main compounds in cannabis- THC and CBD.
+There are two main compounds in canabis- THC and CBD.
 THC is responsible for the psychoactive effect in connecting with the CB1 receptors in the brain.
-(SOURCE) CBD doesn’t act on the same receptors and therefore does not produce a high effect.
+CBD doesn’t act on the same receptors and therefore does not produce a high effect.
 CBD can also be used to mute the psychoactive effects of THC.
-(SOURCE)

 Marijuana is the preferred term for the drug

 Nope.
 Nope.
 Nope.
 There are all kinds of synonyms for what some have called “marijuana” like weed, ganja, 420, pot and many, many more.
 If you read through some history about the plant, you’ll find that the term marijuana holds a whole racist history.
 Originally spelled “marihuana,” recreational use was originally associated with “those crazy Mexicans.”

 The rough Spanish translation is Mary’s stuff- noting a certain Catholic-friendly term.
 It was brought to the west coast by Punjabi immigrants.
 Eventually it was considered the “opium of the ghetto” as young African-Americans were accused to using it and becoming violent.
 While many terms have been used interchangeably, the medical term is canabis and the preferred choice of this writer.
 (SOURCE)

 Canabis kills brain cells